Rhoban/Metabot/docs/bom.md

 Googly eyes            | 2        | You can paste it on the front on the robot to get it nicer

 ## Parts

+For mechanical parts, you have choice between 3D and laser.
+You can either print the parts yourself or cut it and bend it.

 ### The 3D option